mojahid2021/RailNet/backend/docs/api/train-routes.md

    - `endStationId` must match last station in sequence
    - All referenced stations must exist in the database

-4. **Compartment Assignment**:
-   - At least one compartment must be assigned
-   - Compartments define what train classes are available for this route
-   - Same compartment can be used in multiple routes

 ## Example Usage

 ### JavaScript/Node.js